 Reproductive System Male and Reproductive System Female: The process by which organisms increase their numbers is called reproduction.
 Reproduction is the main characteristic of organisms.
 The continuity of the species on this earth has been possible only because of reproduction.
-Thus, reproduction is the process by which an organism produces other fertile offspring like itself, and thus increasing its number and maintaining the existence of its species at par, saves it from extinction.
+Thus, reproduction is the process by which an organism produces other fertile offspring like itself, thus increasing its number and maintaining the existence of its species at par, saving it from extinction.
 The organs that take part in the reproduction of organisms and all the reproductive organs of an organism are collectively called the reproductive system.
 Let’s know about Reproductive System.

 Human beings are unisexual, that is, the male and female sexes are found in different organisms.
 Organisms that produce only sperm are called males.
 Organisms from which only eggs are produced are called females.